ICSD Distance Learning 2.0

 Patti Buhr, who teaches at South Hill Elementary School, and Jennifer Lory-Moran, a mathematics teacher at DeWitt Middle School, recently became the third and fourth ICSD teachers to achieve National Board certification.
 Statewide, just under 1 percent of teachers are National Board certified.

 Candidates for National Board certification are required to meet and maintain a rigorous series of standards; demonstrate evidence of their classroom effectiveness; and exhibit a deep understanding of their students, content knowledge, use of data and assessments, and teaching practice.
-Teachers must also show ...
+Teachers must ...

 LACS Teacher, Student to Study World War II in Hawaii